 Or bring the outside in with this tree design.
 This design can make a great family tree.
 You can add photographs of family members, like they have here, or just their names to continue the simple graphic line look.
-You could add to it through out the years with new additions to the family.
+You can add to it throughout the years with new additions to the family.
 This would also look great in a nursery where you could add elements that match the theme of the room, like animals or a tire swing hanging from the branches.

 Before you tackle this home project be sure you are ready for installation.
 Clean your walls, and if you have recently painted make sure you allow your paint to dry 72 hours before applying the vinyl.